JohnD-Axway/axway-open-docs/content/en/docs/apim_policydev/apigw_polref/integrity_additional.md

 * `${jws.payload}` to identify the subject of the JWS, and retrieve a key from a data source, such as the KPS.

 Other useful headers for identifying the key are: `${jws.header.kid}` and `${jws.header.jwk}`.

- It is up to the policy developer to ensure that the key is in the correct format and is placed on the 'content.body' message attribute.
-If it is known in advance that the key wil only be either a JWK or a PEM then one of these options can be disabled.
-The JWK could be a single JWK or a JWK set, the PEM could be a PEM encoded X.509 certificate or an RSA Public key.

- If no key is returned, or the key is not in the correct format, the filter will fail.
-If the key cannot verify the JWS signature the filter will fail.

 #### Select static key or selector